 SRC Year 7 to Year 12

 Students are able to nominate themselves or be nominated by a teacher or student.
-All nominated students are given the opportunity to present a speech to their cohort and the votes gathered by the student body helps determine the students representing each year level.
+All nominated students are given the opportunity to present a speech to their cohort and the votes gathered by the student body help determine the students representing each year level.

 SRC students meet once a week during lunchtime where they plan leadership initiatives across the school.
 Students discuss what their goals are for the year and they put steps in place to plan whole school events such as Free Dress Days, Athletics and Cross Country.
 SRC students also attend a form assembly each morning where they are able to spend time gathering information from the rest of their cohort and are able to mingle with leaders from other year levels on a more regular basis.